 The chefs, most with 30+ years’ professional experience, involve everyone with the dining experience.
 Through Food Committee discussions at each community, the chefs welcome and gain knowledge of residents’ preferences and customs.
 With widespread food availability and access to nearly everything with minimal impact to authenticity and seasonality, the chefs can exceed these requests.
 These cooperative actions play a vital role in bringing fresh, innovative culinary ideas, leading to a culture of deliciously dining.

 Our dining services team had a friendly competition to determine who had the best dessert recipe in the community.
 Watch the video below to find out which recipe won over the resident’s and associate’s taste buds!

 Meet The Chef

-We recently sat down with Michael Paris, the new Director of Dining Services at Collingswood, to learn more about him and his passion for food and senior care and services.
+We recently sat down with Gary Slattery, the Executive Chef at Collingswood, to learn more about him and his passion for food and senior care and services.
 These are his words.

 Quality, Variety and Taste

 Our menus offer a wide variety of made-to-order choices, with new and exciting options each and every day.
 Below, you can look through just some of the delicious meals our culinary team has prepared for our residents!